VeritasDL-zz/SADXCHAOS/README.md

 - BurgerSpin - Spawns in 7 BurgerMen that spin around the player, Check out Her Github. https://github.com/SPEEPSHighway Or Her Meme Maker Mod. https://gamebanana.com/mods/49984
 - Random Dug Up Rings - Digs up Rings like Knuckles would
 - Random Set Ice - Freezes Sonic Or Knuckles in a ice block.
+- Random Conveyor Belt - Spawns in the moving Conveyor Belt from Final Egg With random Size and speed
+- Random Conveyor Spike - Spawns in the Conveyor Spike from Final Egg
+- Random Cart - Spawns in the TinklePark Cart, The Player can choose to ride in it on 2000 Frames

 ## Special Thanks
-Thanks to Sora for the code base, Letting me use FreeMovements & helping me with dumb questions.
+Thanks to Sora for the code base, Letting me use FreeMovements, Cart Spawner code & helping me with dumb questions.
 Huge Thanks to Refrag for helping me constantly!
 Thanks to MainMemory for letting me use her snowboard and physics code!
 Thanks to PkR for letting me use his DrawDebugRectangle and ScaleDebugFont Code from https://github.com/PiKeyAr/sadx-debug-mode/